JavierPaz11044/amaru/SERVER_INTEGRATION.md

 ### Batch Collection
 - The app collects network flow data continuously during monitoring
-- Every 30 records, a batch is automatically sent to the server
+- Every 30 records, a batch is automatically sent to the server **with PyTorch analysis results**
-- The batch is sent regardless of PyTorch model status (even if AI analysis fails)
+- The batch includes both flow data and AI analysis results
+- If the PyTorch model is not available, fallback analysis results are sent
 - After sending, the batch is cleared and collection starts again

 ### Error Handling